Case Management & Peer Suport

 The services of case management and peer support are called supportive services at the Multicultural Counseling Center.
 These services are provided by specialized trained professionals who are not therapists.

-Case Management is a method of providing services in collaboration with the individual to access community services in order for the individual and family to have their basic needs covered.
-When receiving case management an assessment of the needs of the client takes place throughout the process of receiving services as individual circumstances change.
+Case Management is a method of providing services in collaboration with the individual to access community services for the individual and family to have their basic needs covered.
+When receiving case management an assessment of the needs of the client takes place and throughout the process of receiving services our case managers will aid the individuals and families to access different services as individual circumstances change.
 A case manager usually arranges, coordinates, monitors, and advocates on behalf of the client within various organizations and systems of care.

-Under this model, peer support staff allow the individual to be able to connect with other members of the community that have healed and moved forward.
-Peer support staff offer insight to the lived experience and offer hope and healing possibilities in the future.
+Under this model, peer support staff allows the individual to be able to connect with other members of the community who have experienced difficult circumstances in life, have healed, and moved forward.
+Peer support staff offers insight into the lived experience, hope, and healing possibilities for the future.